Maggie Haberman

 Maggie Lindsy Haberman (born October 30, 1973) is an American journalist, a White House correspondent for The New York Times, and a political analyst for CNN.
 She previously worked as a political reporter for the New York Post, the New York Daily News, and Politico.
-She wrote about Donald Trump for those publications and rose to prominence covering his campaign, presidency, and post-presidency for the Times.
+She wrote about Donald Trump for those publications and rose to prominence covering his campaign, first presidency, and inter-presidency for the Times.
 In 2022, she published the best-selling book Confidence Man: The Making of Donald Trump and the Breaking of America.

-Early life
+Early life and education

 Haberman was born on October 30, 1973, in New York City, the daughter of Clyde Haberman, who became a longtime journalist for The New York Times, and Nancy Haberman (née Spies), a media communications executive at Rubenstein Associates.
 At that firm, a "publicity powerhouse" whose eponymous founder has been called "the dean of damage control" by Rudy Giuliani, Haberman's mother worked for a client list of influential New Yorkers including Donald Trump.
-She is a 1991 graduate of Ethical Culture Fieldston School, followed by Sarah Lawrence College where she obtained a bachelor's degree in 1995.
+Haberman is a 1991 graduate of Ethical Culture Fieldston School, followed by Sarah Lawrence College where she earned a bachelor's degree in 1995.
+She is of Jewish descent.